klei1984/max/defects.md

 4. **\*\*FIXED\*\*** M.A.X. allocates 5 player objects.
 The fifth player is used for alien derelicts - *citation needed*.
 Certain init routines initialize arrays holding structures related to player data.
 Some arrays have four elements while the others have five elements.
 The structures held in these mixed size arrays are indexed from 4 to 0 in a loop.
 This creates an out of bounds write access to a totally unrelated memory area for the array that only holds four structure instances.
 The given structure is 19 bytes long and who knows what gets corrupted by the out of bounds write accesses.

 5. **\*\*FIXED\*\*** M.A.X. has several units that were planned and never released for the final game or that were repurposed during game development.
 There is a mobile unit called the **Master Builder** which can be seen in one of the shorter movie clips of the game and has the following unit description text: *Specialized vehicle which transforms to become a new mining station.* The related game assets, like unit sprites, were removed from the game and all available demos.
-Never the less the unit is initialized by one of the C++ constructors and when mandatory game resources are not found a NULL pointer dereference occurs.
+Never the less the unit is initialized by one of the UnitInfo class constructors (cseg01:000E9237) and when mandatory game resources are not found a NULL pointer dereference occurs.
 Like in case of defect 3 the game does not crash with out of bounds access under DOS environment but utterfy fails on modern operating systems with a segmentation fault.
 The following resources are missing from max.res or patches.res: A_MASTER, I_MASTER, P_MASTER, F_MASTER, S_MASTER, MASTER.

 6. **\*\*FIXED\*\*** The voice interface always accepts two resource indices.
 The reason for this is that in most cases several alternative voice samples are available for an event or action which improves immersion.
 So there is always a start marker, which is excluded, and a last included sample index.
 The game selects from the defined voice sample range in a pseudo random manner, but thanks to the implementation it is guaranteed that the start marker plus 1 is the smallest resource ID that could be chosen.
 There is a defect in one of the functions (cseg01:0008E881) where the play voice API is called without a valid range.
 Instead of a start marker and a valid resource ID the start marker is fed into the API function twice.
 E.g. play_voice(V_M283, V_M283).
 Probably the defect was not found by the original developers as in such a failure case the start marker plus 1 is played which coincidentally is the resource ID that is supposed to be played.
 Resource ID V_F283 corresponds to the "Mission Successful!" voice sample.